cantkillemall/nuxt-3-starter-nuxtui-bug/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Minimal Starter with @nuxt/devtools & @nuxthq/ui (PNPM)

+Bug: When hovering "Home" on the single page, the tooltip works with window width >= 1024px and does not when smaller.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.